Our Team

 Director of Legal Research & Advocacy

-Marine is a dedicated advocate for the intertwined causes of human and animal rights, committed to driving meaningful and long-lasting change.
+Marine is an advocate for the intertwined causes of human and animal rights, committed to driving meaningful and systemic change.
 As a PhD candidate in Global Animal Law and a Researcher at the Autonomous University of Barcelona, she combines academic research with practical application to advance legal frameworks that protect and enhance the welfare and rights of animals.
-Marine is the Co-founder of the Journal of Animal Rights Law, where she serves as Editor-in-Chief, Financial Manager, and Conferences and Symposia Organiser, and the Founder, Executive Director, and Director of Legal Research and Advocacy of the International Centre for Animal Rights and Ethics (ICARE).

 Her doctoral research pioneers the concept of ‘Animal Labour Law©, exploring avenues to grant labour rights to non-human animal workers.
 Using racehorses as a case study, she aims to address gaps in their protection and safeguard racehorses’ fundamental interests, including through a legal right to retirement beyond their racing careers.